-Coffman Legal’s FLSA Overtime Attorneys filed a Collective and Class Action Lawsuit against Arrow Senior Living Management, LLC (“Arrow”) in Ohio for failing to compensate its hourly and non-exempt healthcare employees fully for all time that they spent working.
+Employment lawyers from our office filed a case against Arrow Senior Living Management, LLC (“Arrow”) in Ohio for failing to compensate its hourly and non-exempt healthcare employees for all overtime wages they earned.

 Arrow is a company that provides healthcare and services for senior citizens living in a collection of communities in five total states: Illinois, Indiana, Iowa, Missouri, and Ohio.
 The following are known facilities operated by Arrow:

 (1) Illinois – Cedar Trails Senior Living;

 (3) Iowa – Journey Senior Living of Ankeny;